 Inspiring a Life-Long Love of Dance

 The Family Museum is proud to offer a well-rounded dance education!
-Year-long classes in creative movement, ballet, tap, jazz, hip hop, modern and pointe are offered for students beginning at age three.
+Year-long classes in creative movement, ballet, tap, jazz, hip hop, modern, and pointe are offered for students ages 3-18.

 At the Family Museum, we strive to inspire our students with a life-long love of dance.
 Our classes focus on building a strong technical foundation while encouraging expression, creativity, and confidence.
-The year ends with a performance showcasing our dancers’ skills and artistry.
+The year ends with a unique, theatrical production showcasing our dancers’ skills and artistry.

 For New Students

 Our dance classes span the traditional school year (September-May).
-Registration for new students starts June 9, 2018.
-Placement for incoming students age 6+ is determined by the Dance Coordinator, and is based on ability and knowledge of technique.
-If you are a new student age 6 or older, please email Dance Coordinator Jessica Halfhill or call (563) 344-4151 for placement.
+MAIL-IN registration for new students starts June 6, 2020.
+Placement for incoming students age 8+ is determined by the Dance Coordinator and is based on ability and knowledge of technique.
+If you are a new student age 8 or older, please email Dance Coordinator Jessica Halfhill or call (563) 344-4151 for placement.

 Find the answers to more of your questions in our Parent & Student Handbook.

 Jazz Classes: Jazz is a stylized approach to the basic technique learned in ballet class.
+Jazz dance classes at the Family Museum are based on the Giordano Technique, a foundational jazz technique created by Chicago-based dancer and choreographer Gus Giordano.
 Focusing on movement quality, learning how to isolate the body, and promoting individual expression are key components of this style of dance.
-Dancers interested in jazz class must be a minimum of age 10 by September 1 and are required to also be enrolled in a ballet class at the Ballet 4 level or higher.
+Dancers interested in registering for a jazz class must be a minimum of age 10 by September 1 and are required to also be enrolled in a ballet class at the Ballet 4 level or higher.

-Modern Class: This class introduces the concepts of contraction and release, fall and recovery, the use of different levels, tempos, and spatial awareness.
-Improvisational work may also be included, which will let each dancer explore her or his own unique movement qualities.
-Dancers interested in Modern must be a minimum of age 10 by September 1.
+Modern Class: Modern dance is a concert dance style that evolved as a reaction to the strict technique of ballet in the early 20th century.
+Modern dance classes include technique from a variety of modern dance styles with an emphasis on groundedness and floor work, contraction and release, spirals, and the elemental concepts of space, time, and force.
+Improvisational work will also be included, which will let each dancer express and explore their own unique movement qualities.
+Dancers interested in registering for a modern class must be a minimum of age 10 by September 1.

 Family Museum Dance Company